kannadigaXD/kannadigaXD/README.md

 ## Hello There :wave:, Welcome to my GitHub profile.

-Let me introduce you about myself, my name is Zaid(Not Real); 17y.o from NCR(Delhi), India.
+Let me introduce you about myself, my name is kannadigaXD(Not Real); 17y.o from NCR(Delhi), India.